Conquer your student debt. Refinance now.

 This post was contributed by Andy Josuweit, founder of Student Loan Hero and an Earnest client.

 I had 16 student loans when I graduated from college, totaling $74,000 across four different loan servicers.
 It was a mess.
-Staying on top of my debt was way more confusing and difficult than I thought it would be — or should be.
+Staying on top of my debt and monthly payments was way more confusing and difficult than I thought it would be — or should be.

 Even so, I made my best efforts to keep up with my student loans.
 I used a spreadsheet that listed all my student loan accounts (or so I thought), along with details like balances and interest rates.
 I checked my credit scores monthly and reviewed my annual credit reports.
-And when I couldn’t afford my payments, I switched to an income-driven repayment plan.
+And when I couldn’t afford payments on my federal student loans, I switched to an income-driven repayment plan.

-Even with this diligence, however, I still ended up defaulting on two student loans.
+Even with this diligence, however, I still defaulted on two student loans.
 Here’s how it happened — and how I got out of default and repaired my credit.

 How I Defaulted on My Student Loans

-Defaulting on a loan doesn’t always mean someone is a deadbeat or trying to dodge their payments.
-There are plenty of easy-to-make mistakes that can land you in student loan default.
+Defaulting on a loan doesn’t always mean the borrower is a deadbeat or trying to dodge their payments.
+There are plenty of easy-to-make mistakes that can land you in student loan default or delinquency.
 I know because I made some of them.
 In fact, I literally lost two student loans.
-I moved to Asia for business and the servicer for those two loans didn’t have my current contact information.
+I moved from the United States to Asia for business and the servicer for those two loans didn’t have my current contact information.

 Ultimately I wasn’t super clear on what exactly was happening with my debts.
 There was no easy way to keep track of all my student loans in one place.
 (That was actually my main motivation to found Student Loan Hero and create the kind of tool I needed when I was managing my loans.)

 As for those two loans I mentioned, they completely fell off my radar.
-They weren’t on my student debt spreadsheet.
-I never saw them on my credit report.
-And because of my move, I never received any notices from the initial servicer of those loans.
+I didn’t make late payments, I just missed payment entirely.
+They weren’t on my student loan debt spreadsheet.
+I never saw them on my free credit report from Transunion, Equifax, or Experian.
+And because of my move, I never received any notices from the initial servicer of those loans or credit reporting agencies.
 So I didn’t realize I still had these debts, let alone that I was delinquent on payments and heading towards default.

 My student loans were probably in default for three to nine months before I realized it.
 It wasn’t until I started getting emails and calls from a collection agency in April 2013 that I knew something was up.